dworthen/scf/README.md

 </html>
 ```

-Ignore the YAML front matter (content between the opening and closing `---`) for now.
-Notice that the html content contains `${}` throughout.
-This is [ES template string](https://www.npmjs.com/package/es6-template-strings) syntax, which allows us to reference variables.
+The file starts with YFM (content between the opening and closing `---`).
+YFM will not be scaffolded out.
+Instead, SCF uses YFM to control the flow of the scaffolding process and to prompt for input.

+SCF scaffoldeds out the remaining contents after expanding variables using [ES template string](https://www.npmjs.com/package/es6-template-strings). `${title ? title : "Basic HTML Template"}` demonstrates using a ternary expression within an ES template.

 Both `link` and `script` elements reference a `file` object instead of a static path.
 The file object is a global object accessible to all template files and represents a mapping of original file locations to the scaffolded out location.
 The following is the `file` object for the current example.